Mayankeshwar Sharan Singh

-Mayankeshwar Sharan Singh is an Indian politician and a member of 17th Legislative Assembly of Tiloi of India.
+Mayankeshwar Sharan Singh is an Indian politician and a member of 17th Uttar Pradesh Assembly of Tiloi of India.
 He represents the Tiloi constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party.

 Political career

 A former member of the Samajwadi Party, Singh has been a member of the 14th and 17th Legislative Assemblies of Uttar Pradesh.
 He was expelled from the BJP in 2004.
 Since 2002, he has represented the Tiloi constituency and is a member of the BJP.
 On 26 October 2017, Singh indicated that he may leave the BJP.